-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies (continued) In-network (continued): 5% coinsurance for diabetic related therapeutic shoes.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies (continued) therapeutic shoes.
 5% coinsurance for diabetic related custom molded shoe inserts (must be used with diabetic shoes).
 Out-of-network: 40% coinsurance of the cost of Diabetic supplies.
 40% coinsurance for diabetic related therapeutic shoes.
 40% coinsurance for diabetic related custom molded shoe inserts. \$0 copayment for Diabetes self-monitoring training.
-For insulin and related supplies (e.g. syringes, needles), please see Chapter 6 for Part D cost-sharing.
+For insulin and related supplies (e.g. syringes,